 The form of a servant, being born in the likeness of men.
 And being found in human form he humbled himself and became obedient unto death, even death on a cross.
 (Philippians 2:7-8)

 Out of love, God came to reunite humanity with himself by means of the Cross, by humbly wearing a crown of thorns, that crown being a victory over the enemy of evil, suffering, and death.
 This victory was won through love – sacrifice and martyrdom.
-This is why the couple being crowned with the Cross is central to the wedding ceremony.
+This is why the couple being crowned, with the Cross hovering over their heads, is central to the wedding ceremony.
 The Cross of Jesus Christ – martyrdom – is the only model we have for understanding and achieving a true Christian marriage.
 This is why the Church, traditionally, has always “crowned” her martyrs.
-Martyrdom is the ultimate expression of sacrificial love, and something to which all Christians, and uniquely, married Christians, are called.
+Martyrdom is the ultimate expression of sacrificial love, and something to which all Christians, and uniquely, married Christians are called.

 Sure, the crowns used in the sacrament of the crowning resemble those of a king and queen, but be sure they do not recall the fantastical, fanciful, royal life we are so commonly exposed to in books and movies.
 It does, however, recall the royal life in the Kingdom of God, with Christ as King, as Victor.
 Through marriage, a couple shares in Christ’s victory of martyrdom whenever they demonstrate sacrificial love, putting the other first, subjugating to the other for the sake of the Gospel.
 Sacrifice is painful, but it is how God demonstrated love, defined it for us.
 The Kingdom of God is marked with suffering, the Cross stands at the center with Christ as King wearing his crown of thorns.
 And so the love required between a husband and wife is no less than what Jesus described and demonstrated: